usdaud/algotradinglib.github.io/en/pedia/r/registered_education_savings_plan.md

-# Registered Education Savings Plan: What it is, How it Works
+# Registered Education Savings Plan

 A Registered Education Savings Plan (RESP) is a tax-advantaged investment vehicle designed to encourage saving for post-secondary education in Canada.
 RESPs offer various benefits and features that make them an attractive option for parents and guardians looking to fund their children's higher education.